 Terms and conditions of Federal Work Study

-The Federal Department of Education publication The Student Guide explains the details of Federal Work Study program (pg.
-14).
+The Federal Department of Education website explains the details of Federal Work Study program.

 Current openings for student employment may be found on the Financial Aid website under student employment.